-- 1. The Crime Prevention Unit shall be responsible for implementing the Community Notification Plan once it is approved by the Chief of Police or his designee. - 2.
+- b.
+Predatory Offender Information Fact Sheet, Notification of Probation - B. Implementing Community Notification Plan for Level 3 Offenders - 1.
+The Investigations Division shall be responsible for Implementing the Community Notification Plan once it is approved by the Chief of Police or their designee. - 2.
+The Crime Prevention Unit will assist with notifications utilizing authorized social media, City of Bloomington e-alerts, and other authorized notification methods. - 3.
 A copy of the community notification plan shall be filed with original notification, as specified in clause I.C., which will include the following supplemental information: - a.
-Date and times of any meetings; - b.
-Persons to whom the Predatory Offender Information Fact Sheet (Form 7 or 8) were mailed or faxed; - c.
-Other law enforcement agencies which were sent a copy of the Predatory Offender Registration Form (Form 1) or the Predatory Offender Information Fact Sheet (Form 7 or 8)
+Date and times of any meetings. - b.
+Summary of who will be notified of the Predatory Offender Information Fact Sheet. - c.
+Other law enforcement agencies which were sent a copy of the Predatory Offender Registration Form or the Predatory Offender Information Fact Sheet.

-III.
+IV.
 Information and Address Verification

-- a.
-Police Department Verification of Registered Predatory Offender's Information - i.
-Because the information provided on the original Predatory Offender Registration Form (Form 1) or the Predatory Offender Change of Information Notice (Form 2) is in part provided by the Predatory Offender him/herself, this information needs to be verified. - ii.
-All information received on a Predatory Offender by the Clerical Unit shall be put together in one case file.
+- A. Police Department Verification of Registered Predatory Offender's Information - 1.
+Because the information provided on the original Predatory Offender Registration Form or the Predatory Offender Change of Information Notice is in part provided by the Predatory Offender him/herself, this information needs to be verified. - 2.
+All information received on a Predatory Offender by the Records Unit shall be put together in one case file.
 The Commander of Investigations will coordinate the verification for all predatory offenders.
-All information will be verified twice a year. - iii.
+All information will be verified twice a year. - 3.
 The assigned detective will make contact with the Predatory Offender.
-If the assigned detective is unable to make contact after several attempts, the detective will note this on the lower portion of the Bloomington Police Department's Predatory Offender Registration Compliance Checklist (Other Law Enforcement Agencies Section) and return it to the Crimes Against Persons Supervisor. - iv.
-If contact is made with the Predatory Offender, the detective will document the contact, indicating who was contacted and the information obtained.
-This information can be noted on the lower
+If the assigned detective is unable to make contact after several attempts, the detective will note this on the lower portion of the Bloomington Police Department's Predatory Offender Registration Compliance Checklist (Other Law Enforcement Agencies Section) and return it to the Investigations Supervisor.